Tunnelvision, Busted Plug and Neverbust Chain – Columbia, South Carolina

 Neverbust Chain, is a permanent art installation done by Blue Sky in 2000.
 While the links of the chain appear to be too large to be real, they are actually made of steel.
 The pieces were welded together and the project proved large enough that it required 2,000 pounds of hydraulic pressure to complete the last link of the chain.
 The whimsical installation was installed without prior approval from the city.
 Owners of each building the chain touches granted permission, but since the chain hung over city property, their approval was needed for the piece to remain.
 After the installation, approval was almost instantly granted by the city, as they recognized the importance of having another of the artist’s pieces on display.
 Blue Sky was asked the significance of the chain, to which he replied “One building looked like it was leaning a little bit.”
 The installation can be found on the corners of Main and Hampton Streets, across from the Columbia Museum of Art.

 Address: Taylor and Marion Streets, Columbia, SC 29201

-Tunnelvision and Busted Plug Add Info and More Photos
+Tunnelvision, Busted Plug and Neverbust Chain Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
-We invite you to add additional pictures (paintings, photos, etc) of Tunnelvision and Busted Plug, and we also invite you to add info, history, stories, and travel tips.
+We invite you to add additional pictures (paintings, photos, etc) of Tunnelvision, Busted Plug and Neverbust Chain, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!